mimvoid/wallpaper-stash/README.md

   - [Mountain (山)](https://www.pixiv.net/en/artworks/106047489)

 ***
-If you're an artist and want your art removed, please don't hesitate to tell me.
-I will absolutely respect your wishes.
+If you're an artist and want your art removed, *please* don't hesitate to tell me.
+I will absolutely respect your wishes!